Climate Change Indicators in the United States

 - Since 1878, about six to seven hurricanes have formed in the North Atlantic every year.
 Roughly two per year make landfall in the United States.
 The total number of hurricanes (particularly after being adjusted for improvements in observation methods) and the number reaching the United States do not indicate a clear overall trend since 1878 (see Figure 1).

-- Despite the apparent increases in tropical cyclone activity in Figures 2 and 3, changes in observation methods over time make it difficult to know for certain whether tropical storm activity has actually shown a long-term increase.
-4
+- Despite the apparent increases in tropical cyclone activity in Figures 2 and 3, changes in observation methods over time make it difficult to know whether tropical storm activity has actually shown a long-term increase.
+3

 Hurricanes, tropical storms, and other intense rotating storms fall into a general category called cyclones.
 There are two main types of cyclones: tropical and extratropical (those that form outside the tropics).
 Tropical cyclones get their energy from warm tropical oceans.
 Extratropical cyclones get their energy from the jet stream and from temperature differences between cold, dry air masses from higher latitudes and warm, moist air masses from lower latitudes.